canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

       tests/:
         summary: example tutorial
         systems:
-        - ubuntu-24.04.-64
+        - ubuntu-24.04.64

+The ``backends`` section contains the following sections:

-The Multipass backend is designated as ``type: adhoc`` as we are explicitly scripting the procedure to allocate and discard the Multipass VM.
+* The backend is designated as ``type: adhoc`` as we are explicitly scripting the procedure to allocate and discard the Multipass VM.

-In the ``allocate`` section, we define the image and name of the VM, launch the VM, and then set up the proper SSH permissions so that Spread can log in (via root) into the VM and insert the spread test.
+* In the ``allocate`` section, we define the image and name of the VM, launch the VM, and then set up the proper SSH permissions so that Spread can log in (via root) into the VM and insert the Spread test.
 We also must tell Spread about the IP address of the Multipass VM and set the environment variable ``ADDRESS``.

-In the ``discard`` section, we delete the Multipass VM once the spread test has finished running.
+* In the ``discard`` section, we delete the Multipass VM once the Spread test has finished running.

-Run the spread test locally
+Run the Spread test locally
 ---------------------------

-List all available spread tests in the code repository:
+List all available Spread tests in the code repository:

 .. code-block:: bash